bond-tech/bond-sdk-web/README.md

 [Money movement](https://docs.bond.tech/docs/moving-money-in-and-out-of-a-card) to cards may require [external account linking](https://docs.bond.tech/docs/linking-a-card-to-an-external-account) to transfer funds from a customer's bank account to a card, or vice versa.
 The `BondExternalAccounts` provides tooling to help link accounts to customers or business and their cards in your app.

--This overview outlines Requirements, Installation, and Usage.
--The `docs` folder here provides Bond External Accounts SDK Documentation you can run.
+This overview outlines usage.
+The `docs` folder here provides Bond External Accounts SDK Documentation you can run.
+There are also [sample files](src) you can explore.

 #### Initialize BondExternalAccounts